imgag/ngs-bits/doc/tools/SeqPurge.md

 	                      Default value: '7'
 	  -min_len <int>      Minimum read length after adapter trimming.
 Shorter reads are discarded.
 	                      Default value: '30'
-	  -threads <int>      The number of threads used for trimming (an additional thread is used for reading data).
+	  -threads <int>      The number of threads used for trimming (two additional threads are used for reading and writing).
 	                      Default value: '1'
 	  -out3 <file>        Name prefix of singleton read output files (if only one read of a pair is discarded).
 	                      Default value: ''